AzpektDev/voyagr-back/system-prompt.md

 - Content-Type: application/json

 **Body Parameters:**
+description: The body should contain a JSON object with two fields: `search_id` and `preferred_flight_index`.
+The `search_id` is a string that uniquely identifies the flight search session and should be extracted from the conversation where the user was provided with the search results.
+The `preferred_flight_index` is an integer representing the index of the flight option selected by the user, which should be determined based on the user's choice from the presented flight options.

 - `search_id`
   - Type: String
   - Description: The unique identifier for the flight search session.